Soybean Oil Roof Solutions vs. Acrylic & Polyurethane

 • High solvent load can irritate eyes, skin, and lungs during application

-These products all make many claims, but Roof Maxx is backed by scientific testing and proven to produce results on asphalt shingles that are generally in good condition.
+All of these products make many claims, but Roof Maxx is backed by scientific testing to produce proven results on asphalt shingles that are generally in good condition.

 A US-based soybean farm, our most important source of ingredients for Roof Maxx.